stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 Github: [Nicogo1705/Stride.BepuPhysics](https://github.com/Nicogo1705/Stride.BepuPhysics)

 ### Future Prospects and Discalimer
 Currently an independent package, Bepu physics is charting a course towards deeper integration within Stride.
 While it stands as a potential future replacement for Bullet physics, the package is still evolving.
 Future updates may necessitate adjustments to projects using its current version.
 We encourage users to stay updated and adaptable as we continue refining Bepu physics with with the community's support.
+The pull request can be found here: [[Physics] Bepu integration](https://github.com/stride3d/stride/pull/2131)

 ## Also good to know
 Although not directly tied to Release 4.2, we have made some other big changes.
 For instance to our website and documentation.
 We also had another community meeting to address all those new members.